cbolz/rhte-fy19/cloudforms-and-ansible-deep-dive/lab/index.md

 ## Verify Lab

 Let's start by verifying the status of all providers.
-Use the URL as desplained before and the provided login credentials.
+Use the URL as explained before and the provided login credentials.

 ![CloudForms login page](../../common/img/cloudforms-login-page.png)